Tushar-ba/Medical-Records-Solana-/README.md

 - **Method**: `POST`
 - **Path**: `/api/transactions/submit`
-- **Description**: Submits a signed transaction to the Solana network and returns the transaction signature.
+- **Description**: Submits a signed transaction (prepared via `/transactions/prepare/*` and signed by the client) to the Solana network and returns the transaction signature.
 - **Headers**:
   - `Authorization: Bearer <jwt_token>`
+  - `Content-Type: application/json`
 - **Request Body**:
   ```json
   {